top of page

 5. If you can’t make the deal happen, would you regret it?
 If your answer is yes, then make sure you enter the deal prepared.
 Do your research, have your financial story together, think creatively, and avoid “analysis paralysis.”
 If you’ll regret losing the deal, take the steps needed to get it done.
 (Read my tips for Buying in an Industrial Commercial Property in a Tight Market or Five Tips to Get the Right Lease)

 A broker can help you avoid deal pitfalls, but ultimately, your actions or inaction can drive deal success.
-I’m here to help if you have any questions (612-788-1552 or jeff@CEGspaces.com).
+When buying or leasing commercial real estate in a tight market, buyers and tenants need to examine their expectations, be prepared, have realistic needs, and act strategically to be successful.
+Real talk.
+I’m here to help if you have any questions.

 Jeff Salzbrun is the owner and broker of Commercial Equities Group (CEG).
 As a veteran-owned real estate brokerage, CEG has been involved in thousands of sale and lease transactions, ranging from single offices to 250,000+ square foot buildings.
 At CEG, we get your deal done.
 We know space, and we know the CRE business.